jfhawkin/beautiful-jekyll/aboutme.md

 * Urban history

 **Hobbies**
-* Riding trains and exploring new cities
+* Exploring new cities via bike and train
 * Data analysis in Python, GAUSS, and Matlab
 * Reading (science fiction, economics, urban planning, and history)